 When setting up the infrastructure for a new business, business security cameras are one of the first components that come to mind.
 However, your security cameras are only part of the needed security infrastructure.
-Focusing on the entire commercial security camera system will result in both a higher level of security and a greater return on your security camera investment.
+Focusing on the entire security camera system for business will result in both a higher level of security and a greater return on your security camera investment.

 In this article, we explain the concept of business security camera systems, what goes into them, and why you need one.
 We start with the definition and components of the system.
 Then, we go through a real-life use case on building a business security camera system based on a floor plan.